| AS QUICK AS CAN BE based on

 "Yes?" encouraged Lee.

-"Well," Brown responded; "it's no secret Sammy was very upset with Koa's interpretation of the role.
+"Well," Brown responded; "it's no secret Sammy was upset with Koa's interpretation of the role.
 And with a certain amount of justification," he added.

-"She says it was to be her costume for the Gatesian Ball," the Princess said.
+"It was to be her costume for the Gatesian Ball," the Princess said.
 "The one that I brought here and, like a fool, put on.
 I did not intend to offend."

 "And what was your reason for the choice of costume?" asked Lee.

 "I didn't choose it.
 That was one of the selling factors.
-They said they were sending a bunch our way as specified and if I gave them the size, they'd fix something up for me.
+They said they were sending a bunch our way as specified, and if I gave them the size, they'd fix something up for me.
 They said we'd all resemble flower children, 60s characters."

 "Who said this?
 You had an email exchange or phone conversation?"

-"No, actually it was Carol Dailey."
+"No, actually it was Carol Knight who placed the order."

-"Oh, come on!" said Brown; "not Carol."
+"Oh, come on!" said Brown.
+"Not Carol."

 "Because," Lee said, "redheaded Brandy Alexander often wore minis and mesh.
 Aren't I right, Mr. Brown?
-I saw your wife --"
+I once saw your wife --"

 "She whipped her hands about herself as though she required protection and dashed into her room.
 She appeared frightened.
 She must have thought Brandy Alexander was back."